 Gen AI can identify inefficiencies in customer service interactions, such as frequent call transfers, call drops, escalations, and long hold times.
 Based on these insights, operations teams can streamline processes, improve resource allocation, and optimize call routing.
-O A Agentic Al: Shaping the future of customer service

 The future of customer service will be redefined by a step change in efficiency and personalization